rougin/datatables/README.md

 // --------------------------------------
 ```

-By default, getting columns from the payload of the Javascript part of `DataTables` does provide its name.
+By default, getting columns from the payload of the Javascript part of `DataTables` does not provide its name (e.g., `forename`, `surname`, etc.).
 As the column name is required for getting its data from a source, there is a need to map its column to the database table:

 ``` php
 // index.php